pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 - Green!
 - Commit

 > This was a very large coding change.
 The high level cypress test enabled us to make these changes courageously.
-With out this high level verification of external user behavior, these changes would have been harder to make and more likely to introduce a bug.
+Without this high level verification of external user behavior, these changes would have been harder to make and more likely to introduce a bug.

 [<kbd> Previous Step </kbd>](https://github.com/pairing4good/tdd-next-amplify-gen2-tutorial/tree/013-step)&ensp;&ensp;&ensp;&ensp;[<kbd> Next Step </kbd>](https://github.com/pairing4good/tdd-next-amplify-gen2-tutorial/tree/015-step)